DEECA

 Groundwater restrictions

 This summarises any restrictions on licensed groundwater use in groundwater management units during the year.
-Some more general information about restrictions on groundwater licensed diversions is provided in the Responding to water availabilityExternal Link section on the How is water managed? page.
+Some more general information about restrictions on groundwater licensed diversions is provided in Responding to water availability.

 Entitlements and use